BreaBang/WTRW/README.md

 - The ability to mark goals and races as completed.
 - Indiviual public user profiles that show a user's public stories and a profile photo.
 - Add the ability to search for users and add them to a "team" or "club" so that users who know eachother can see eachother's public entries.
+- I'd like to add a few more Passport strategies so users could login with Twitter, Google, Facebook and other apps.
 - I want to make adding a photo to a post available but optional.
 In my original code I had the photo upload but it would not submit without the photo.
 - An About section for the app.